xuxuanhu3/kong-gateway-e2e-test/README.md

 ### CICD

-To ensure ongoing quality assurance, Playwright tests should be integrated into the CI/CD pipeline.
+To ensure ongoing quality assurance, Playwright E2E tests is integrated into the CI/CD pipeline.
+Pls refer to the following link: [git actions](https://github.com/xuxuanhu3/kong-gateway-e2e-test/actions)

 1. **Continuous Integration**: Execute E2E tests automatically when new code is pushed to the main or master branch.